oogje/homebridge-i6-bigAssFans/README.md

 }
 ```

-Example configuration with optional params:
+Example configuration with optional params and multiple fans:

 ```js
 {